iamdustan/iamdustan.github.io/_posts/2013-01-16-reading-list.md

 ### Happiest Baby on the Block by Harvey Karp

-### In a Pit with a Lion on a Snowy Day by Mark Patterson
+### In a Pit with a Lion on a Snowy Day by Mark Batterson

 ### The Starfish and the Spider by Ori Brafman and Rod Beckstrom